nine7nine/Xenomai-Archlinux/README.md

 XENO_CONFIG := /usr/xenomai/mercury64/bin/xeno-config
 XENO_CONFIG := /usr/xenomai/mercury32/bin/xeno-config

-A simple method might to be use a suffix on each app (or package) to distinguish between binaries/executables and which core and/or cpu architecture they are built against.
+A simple method might to be use a suffix on each app (or package) to distinguish between binaries/executables + Xenomai Core and/or cpu architecture they are built against/targeting...

 This configuration definitely gives some flexibility and the installation of my Xenomai packages doesn't require any special magic or extra effort to support this.